Rock-A-Doodle

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Edmond, a young boy on a farm, narrates the story of Chanticleer the rooster who believes his crow makes the sun rise each morning.
 The farm is peaceful and orderly under Chanticleer's daily ritual..
-Significantly, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when Chanticleer leaves the farm in disgrace after the sun rises without his crow, and perpetual darkness and rain begin, proving his crow did matter.
 The Grand Duke takes control and flooding threatens the farm..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 40 minutes, the Midpoint arrives at 52% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Edmond and friends finally reach Chanticleer and reveal the farm is flooding and needs him.
+Notably, this crucial beat Edmond and friends finally reach Chanticleer and reveal the farm is flooding and needs him.
 Chanticleer begins to remember who he really is, and Goldie switches sides completely, helping them escape from Pinky and the Duke's forces., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 61 minutes initiates the final act resolution at 79% of the runtime.
 Chanticleer finds his voice and courage again, realizing his crow does have power when combined with genuine belief.
 He prepares to crow with conviction, understanding his true purpose., demonstrating the transformation achieved throughout the journey.